 STEP 3.
 Review the general journal and post the journal with offsetting equity account

-After you use the Close Income Statement batch job to generate the year-end closing entries, you need to open the journal you specified in the batch job, review those entries and post.
+After you run the Close Income Statement batch job to generate the year-end closing entries, you need to open the journal batch you specified and review those entries and post.

 Date with a “C”

 You will see all entries with this batch will have a date starting with “C”.
-This shows these are closing entries and also allow financial reports to exclude the closing entries.
-This could allow you to run income statements reports across multiple years and exclude the closing entries.
+This shows these are closing entries and also allow financial reports to optionally exclude the closing entries.
+This allows you to run income statements reports across multiple years and exclude the closing entries.
+If you include the closing entries, the Income Statement accounts should be zero!

 Was this article helpful?